Baojun 530

 The Baojun 530 (宝骏530) is a two- or three-row compact crossover SUV produced by SAIC-GM-Wuling (SGMW) through the Baojun brand.
-Unveiled at the Auto Guangzhou 2017, Baojun 530 took design cues from the smaller 510 and is a successor of the 560, while the 560 remained briefly on sale as a cheaper alternative.
+Unveiled at the Auto Guangzhou 2017, Baojun 530 took design cues from the smaller 510 and is a successor of the 560, while the 560 remained briefly on sale as a more affordable alternative.
 The crossover is an example of an extensive badge engineering, as it is marketed under four different brands in several different markets.

 The Baojun 530 started sale in China in February 2018.
 It started production in Indonesia in January 2019 as the Wuling Almaz, making Indonesia the first market outside China to receive the 530 model.
 In November 2018, the 530 was also introduced as the second-generation Chevrolet Captiva in Colombia.
 The Chevrolet-badged 530 went on sale in several South American markets since April 2019, being fully imported from China.
 It was launched in India as MG Hector in June 2019 as the first model released by MG Motor India.